-The UW Health stroke team provides telehealth care for stroke patients at small community hospitals in the region.
+The UW Health stroke team provides telehealth care for stroke patients at hospitals in the region.

 If you go to one of these hospitals with stroke symptoms, you’ll communicate with a UW Health neurologist through a computer monitor.
 A nurse will be by your side to explain things as they happen.
 Your UW Health neurologist can order more tests or transfer you to our Comprehensive Stroke Center, based on your exam and test results.

 Improving stroke outcomes through research and clinical trials